 The easiest and quickest way to get around is by metro, although they also have buses and trains.
 Everything can be accessed with the same ticket as long as you know how many zones you will cross.
 Check out this transport travel guide for some extra tips.

 For all ticketing info, visit this site!
-For unlimited transport on the buses, trains, and metro in zones 1-4, you might want to purchase the CityPass since it's less than $13 for an entire 24 hours.
+For unlimited transport on the buses, trains, and metro in zones 1-4, you might want to purchase the CityPass since it's a little less than $30 for an entire 24 hours.
 Buy yours here!
 PSA: You are responsible for always having the correct ticket whenever you board, and the ticket control officers will penalize you if you do not.

 What Do We Do There?